bormaxi8080/osint-timeline/DRAFT.md

 Whats-reader.
 Browse WhatsApp chat exports offline with AI-powered voice transcription.
 Privacy-first desktop/web app with bookmarks, search, and statistics.
 Built with SvelteKit and Electron: https://github.com/rodrigogs/whats-reader

+Whisper Bot allows users to send hidden messages ("whispers") in public Telegram groups.
+The content of the message is hidden behind a button and can only be viewed by the sender and the specified recipient: https://github.com/salatcs/whisper-telegram

 ----

 **Universal Search & AI:**